Closed for the Season.

 - Be sure to have swim diapers for all children who are not potty trained.

 Limit time between between diaper checks.
 Check frequently and change as needed.
 We recommend checking diapers at least every 30 – 60 minutes.
 If you forget extra swim diapers, you can purchase them at the Splash Park Kiosk.
-Be sure to change diapers in the bathroom or diaper-changing area — not next the Splash zones.
+Be sure to change diapers in the bathroom or diaper-changing area — not next to the splash zones.

 - Please, do not wear street shoes in the splash zones.